Conzar/puppet-easybuild/README.md

 #### [easybuild-modules](https://github.com/sylmarien/easybuild-modules)

 This module contains the python script that implements the automatic installation of a set of software defined in a YAML file, and a example YAML file to show an example of software set definition.
 This module should be included in the previous module as a submodule in the _files_ directory.
+(Currently, a copy of the files is in the _files_ directory of the puppet-softwareAutoInstall module)